PrestaShop/performance-project/shop/README.md

 ## 3/ Run shop

-Run docker image with parameters
+Run docker image with parameters, it will install fixtures and expose shop.

 ```
 docker run \